switchboard-xyz/-deprecated-vrf_req_example/README.md

 ## Using Switchboard Oracles
-For usage of a VRF on Solana with Switchboard's oracle network, please email randomness@switchboard.xyz with your organization's name and the public key of the VRF account you generated.
+For usage of a VRF on Solana with Switchboard's oracle network, please email randomness@switchboard.xyz with your organization's name and the public key of the VRF account you generated.<br>
-We will then provide you with permits to use our oracles for randomness.
+We will then provide you with permits to use our oracles for randomness.<br>
-Generate a VRF account by using: https://switchboard-xyz.github.io/switchboard-api/modules.html#createvrfaccount Request a new randomness value using: https://switchboard-xyz.github.io/switchboard-api/modules.html#requestrandomness
+Generate a VRF account by using: https://switchboard-xyz.github.io/switchboard-api/modules.html#createvrfaccount<br>
+Request a new randomness value using: https://switchboard-xyz.github.io/switchboard-api/modules.html#requestrandomness

 ## Calling on-chain